David M. Halperin: Accusations of plagiarism

-Accusation of faddishness
+Criticism by Camille Paglia

 In her 1991 essay "Junk Bonds and Corporate Raiders: Academe in the Hour of the Wolf", Camille Paglia finds in Halperin's work a prototypical example of rampant careerism in the humanities.
 Paglia observes that Halperin's generation of academics is prone to a "contemporary parochialism" that eagerly cites hot-off-the-press articles without attempting to critically assess their objective merit in light of the intellectual tradition.
 Paglia accuses Halperin of assembling a pastiche of the latest faddish opinions and marketing it as a book, not for the sake of advancing the cause of truth, but with no other aim than career advancement.
 She compares such scholarship to junk bonds, a highly volatile investment.
 Paglia's long review article was itself criticised in the following issue of Arion by W. Ralph Johnson and Thomas Van Nortwick.

 Since Paglia's critique, Halperin has gone on to publish four monographs and co-edited two volumes of queer criticism.